Dairy Free Ricotta Cheese Substitute

 Yes!
 There are just 2.5 net carbs per serving of this dairy free ricotta cheese substitute!

-More Dairy Free Recipes
+More Dairy Free Dips, Sauces, Dressings, & More!

 Did you love this recipe?
 Thank you!
-Please rate this recipe and leave a review below.
+Please give this recipe a star rating and leave a review below.
 I respond to every one!
 Be sure to follow me on Instagram, Pinterest, TikTok, and Facebook.
 Tag me if you try a recipe!

-Dairy Free Ricotta Cheese Substitute
+The BEST Dairy Free Ricotta Cheese Substitute Recipe

 Ingredients